 Please ensure that children have the correct PE kit in school at all times; PE kits can be purchased from the school office.
 Water bottles are also available at a cost of 20p each.
 We will continue with morning toast up until close of register and should you wish, children can bring a piece of fruit to school for their morning snack.

-Children in Year 3 receive regular homework: purple creative homework books will be continued and spellings will be given out each week and tested on the following Thursday.
-Your support at home is so valuable with this, and helps your child make super progress – thank you!
+Children in Year 3 receive regular homework: purple creative homework books will be continued and spellings will be given out by Friday and tested on the following Thursday.

 Should you have any questions or concerns, please do not hesitate to contact your class teacher, who will usually be available at the end of each day.
 We anticipate a busy and exciting term ahead and we thank you in anticipation of your continued support.